mobiledgex/edge-cloud-sampleapps/android/MobiledgeXSDKDemo/README.md

 - Spoof GPS at this location
 - Update location in GPS database.

 If you select "Spoof," this new location will be used for subsequent **Find Closest Cloudlet** and **Verify Location** calls.
 Depending on how close the location stored in the simulator is, your next **Verify Location** call may return a different "accuracy" value, or return a failure.
-Tapping the mobile phone icon will the distance from the actual location, and any result code available.
+Tapping the mobile phone icon will display the distance from the actual location, and any result code available.

 If you select "Update location," this new location will be sent to the location simulator and will be used until another location is sent, or "Reset Location" is performed.
-Reset Location allows you to simulate your real location be anywhere in the world, and you can verify that **Find Closest Cloudlet** finds the expected cloudlet.
+Reset Location allows you to simulate your real location to be anywhere in the world, and you can verify that **Find Closest Cloudlet** finds the expected cloudlet.

 ### Computer Vision Demos
 Select one of the **Detection** or **Recognition** activities from the main menu.
 You can control several options, like which stats are displayed by selecting the "gear" icon to access **Computer Vision Settings**.